ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 * *Consul* is actually a service discovery technology.
   However, it can be combined with some other technologies to provide a complete solution for microservices.
-  - Consul also offers one a DNS interface for *service discovery*.
+  - Consul also offers a DNS interface for *service discovery*.
     It also has a separate interface for service discovery that can be used to add and read the information.
   - For *routing* Consul itself offers no solution.
 But